sumdook/mrinal-website/src/pages/blog/2019-01-02-i-wish-i-knew-basics-of-why-gst-what-gst.md

 ---
 templateKey: blog-post
-title: 'I Wish I Knew basics of why GST, what is GST - Explained'
+title: 'What is GST - Explained [Basics of why GST, What is GST]'
 date: 2019-01-02T16:26:31.023Z
 description: >
   Indian had adopted GST on 1st July 2017.
 Perceptions of different types being